Barbora827/Website_project_4thSemester/README.md

 The purpose of this project is to make the business (handmade event decorating) more reachable and accessible by having its own website.

-On the website the customer can see the portfolio of the work, order available decorations, ask for custom commissions etc.

 The goal is to develop a modern minimalistic website that is 100% responsive, easy to navigate and user friendly, while going along the client's requirements, expectations and suggestions.

-The website features an "e-shop" with products for sale and shopping cart.
+The website features an "e-shop" with products for sale and shopping cart system, including checkout and order placing.